IrisQin17/NLP-Language-Corrector/README.md

 #### Bowen Qin:
 - Worked on Tokenizer: Learning Stanford CoreNLP API and deployed its environment using Maven.
-- Successfully developed tokenizer that support German, Spanish, French(which none of the team members have fluency), Chinese and English.
+- Successfully developed tokenizer that support German, French(which none of the team members have fluency), and English.
 - GUI improvement and core algorithm connection: Using Swing UI Designer to optimize the appearance of the GUI, and connect it to the core algorithm we built by receiving input and show output.
+- Build German database

 #### Ganghao Li:
 - Mainly working on design Data Structure and implement the code of database.